Anthropic Bias: Self-indication assumption

 The self-indication assumption (SIA) is a philosophical principle defined in Anthropic Bias.
 It states that:

 All other things equal, an observer should reason as if they are randomly selected from the set of all possible observers.

-Note that "randomly selected" is weighted by the probability of the observers existing: under SIA you are still unlikely to be an unlikely observer, unless there are a lot of them.
+Note that "randomly selected" is weighted by the probability of the observers existing: under SIA you are still unlikely to be an unlikely observer, unless there are many of them.

-For instance, if there is a coin flip that on heads will create one observer, while on tails it will create two, then we have three possible observers (1st observer on heads, 1st on tails, 2nd on tails).
-Each of these observers have an equal probability for existence, so SIA assigns 1/3 probability to each.
-Alternatively, this could be interpreted as saying there are two possible observers (1st observer on either heads or tails, 2nd observer on tails), the first existing with probability one and the second existing with probability 1/2, so SIA assigns 2/3 to being the first observer and 1/3 to being the second - which is the same as the first interpretation.

-This is why SIA gives an answer of 1/3 probability of heads in the Sleeping Beauty Problem.
+For instance, if there is a coin flip that on heads will create one observer and on tails will create two, we have three possible observers (1st observer on heads, 1st on tails, 2nd on tails).
+Each has an equal probability for existence, so SIA assigns 1/3 probability to each.
+Alternatively, this could be interpreted as saying there are two possible observers (1st observer on either heads or tails, 2nd observer on tails), the first existing with probability one and the second existing with probability 1/2, so SIA assigns 2/3 to being the first observer and 1/3 to being the second.
+This is the same as in the first interpretation.
+This is why SIA gives an answer of 1/3 probability of heads in the Sleeping Beauty problem.

-Notice that unlike SSA, SIA is not dependent on the choice of reference class, as long as the reference class is large enough to contain all subjectively indistinguishable observers.
+Notice that, unlike SSA, SIA is not dependent on the choice of reference class, as long as the reference class is large enough to contain all subjectively indistinguishable observers.
 If the reference class is large, SIA will make it more likely, but this is compensated by the much reduced probability that the agent will be that particular agent in the larger reference class.

-Although this anthropic principle was originally designed as a rebuttal to the doomsday argument (by Dennis Dieks in 1992) it has general applications in the philosophy of anthropic reasoning, and Ken Olum has suggested it is important to the analysis of quantum cosmology.
+Although this anthropic principle was originally designed as a rebuttal to the doomsday argument (by Dennis Dieks in 1992), it has general applications in the philosophy of anthropic reasoning, and Ken Olum has suggested its importance to the analysis of quantum cosmology.

 Bostrom argued against the SIA, as it would allow purely a priori reasoning to settle the scientific question of whether the universe is infinite/open rather than finite/closed.

-Ken Olum has written in defense of the SIA.
-Nick Bostrom and Milan Ćirković have critiqued this defense.
+Olum has written in defense of the SIA.
+Nick Bostrom and Milan Ćirković have critiqued his defense.

-The SIA has also been defended by Matthew Adelstein, arguing that all alternatives to the SIA imply the soundness of the doomsday argument, and other even stranger conclusions.
+Matthew Adelstein has also defended the SIA, arguing that all alternatives imply the soundness of the doomsday argument and other even stranger conclusions.

 Reviews

-A review from Virginia Commonwealth University said the book "deserves a place on the shelf" of those interested in these subjects.
+A review by Virginia Commonwealth University said the book "deserves a place on the shelf" of those interested in these subjects.